 - The average age of all your accounts, how long your newest account has been open, and how long your oldest account has been open.

-- How long it has been since you used the open accounts on your report?
+- Length of time since you’ve last used the open accounts on your report

-The older your credit history, the better it is for your score.
-Length of credit history is worth 15 percent of a FICO Score and 21 percent of a VantageScore* score.
+The older your credit history/credit age, the better it is for your score.
+Length of credit history is:

 Should I Leave Old Credit Cards Open or Close Them?